oracle-livelabs/security/accessgovernance-admin/create-oci-resource/create-oci-resource.md

     Click *Create*

+    ```
+    First Name: Jerry
+    Last Name: Poland
+    Username: jerry.poland
+    Email: Specify unique email-id to which you will be receiving activation mail for password reset for the user.
+    ```

+    Click *Create*

 5. Sign out from the cloud console.

 6. For each user created, an activation mail will be sent to the email-id provided in the *Task 3: Step 4* .
 Reset the password for the 3 users using the *Activation mail* recieved for each of them.